StefanGerrits2/real-time-web-1920/README.md

 ### Commands
 <details>
     <summary style="background-color: #f0f0f0; cursor: pointer; width: fit-content; padding: .5em; margin: 10px">send-command</summary>
       This event fires when someone tried to type a command.
-It will check if it's a personal or global command.
 When the user is the question-picker, then the user can type the command to fetch the correst answer from the API and start the round.
 When the round is started the gamedata will be updated accordingly.
 If the user tries to execute a command that doesn't exist, give feedback to the user.
 </details>

 ### Game elements